oracle/graal/docs/tools/insight/Insight-Manual.md

 The result: 42
 ```

 What has just happened?
-GraalVM Insight `source-tracing.js` script has used the provided `insight` object to attach a *source* listener to the runtime.
+GraalVM Insight _source-tracing.js_ script has used the provided `insight` object to attach a **source** listener to the runtime.
-As such, whenever `node` loaded a script, the listener got notified of it and could take an action (in this case printing the length and name of processed script).
+As such, whenever `node` loaded a script, the listener was notified of it and could take an action (in this case printing the length and name of processed script).

 ## Hotness Top 10 Example

-Collecting the insights information is not limited to a print statement.
+Collecting insights information is not limited to a print statement.
-One can perform any Turing complete computation in your language.
+You can perform any Turing-complete computation in your language.
 For example, a program that counts all method invocations and dumps the most frequent ones when the execution is over.

-Save the following code to `function-hotness-tracing.js`:
+Save the following code to _function-hotness-tracing.js_:

 ```js
 var map = new Map();